marcinwiacek/requestor/readme.md

 # Features
 * Sending requests (although this will mix different things, it's worth to mention, that this can be POST, GET, XML, JSON, REST, SOAP and others)
-* Preparing requests tests using GUI in web browser (tested in desktop Chromium, Firefox and Safari)
+* Preparing requests tests using GUI in web browser (tested mainly in desktop Firefox, should be perfectly fine in Chrome/Edge/Chromium and Safari)
 * Saving data in good formatted text JSON files (changes are easy to track in Git)
-* Saving execution info in the SQLite DB and easy to read HTML, XML (JUnit) and TXT files
+* Saving execution info in the SQLite DB and easy to read HTML and TXT files
 * Concurrent work (when one user is doing something, other see updates)

 # Installation and running